Kodiak College - Security Report

 For a complete listing of all campus security policies pertaining to Kodiak College, see the 2013 Campus Security and Fire Safety Report.
 Following is a partial compilation of campus safety policies, procedures, and programs in place at Kodiak College.

-Students, staff, faculty, and visitors should report campus crimes to the Kodiak Police and the College Director.
+Students, staff, faculty, and visitors should report campus crimes to the Kodiak Police Department and the College Director, or Student Services.

 The College Director or his/her designee will notify the campus community or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some or all students or employees occurring on campus.
 The College Director or his/her designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
 This notification may occur via email, broadcasts over campus phones, verbally and/or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
 Students and employees are automatically enrolled in UA Alerts.
 To update your contact information in UA Alerts, go to www.alaska.edu/uaalerts/.
 Staff and faculty may also be called personally.